handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

 ```

 ::: tip
-To use an option that comes from a Handsontable plugin, [import and register](@/guides/building-and-testing/modules.md#importing-plugins) that plugin when [initializing](@/guides/getting-started/installation.md#initialize-the-grid) your Handsontable instance.
+If you use Handsontable through [modules](@/guides/building-and-testing/modules.md): to use an option that comes from a Handsontable plugin, [import and register](@/guides/building-and-testing/modules.md#importing-plugins) that plugin when [initializing](@/guides/getting-started/installation.md#initialize-the-grid) your Handsontable instance.
 :::

 #### Example